 Provide one of the following documents to indicate the student's high school completion status when the student begins college in 2018-19:

 A copy of the student's high school diploma;

 For students who completed secondary education in a foreign country, a copy of the "secondary school leaving certificate" or other similar document;

 A copy of the student's final official high school transcript that shows the date when the diploma was awarded;

-A state certificate or transcript received by a student after the student passed a State-authorized examination that the State recognizes as the equivalent of a high school diploma (GED test, HiSET, TASC, or other State-authorized examination).
+A State certificate or transcript received by a student after the student passed a State-authorized examination that the State recognizes as the equivalent of a high school diploma (GED test, HiSET, TASC, or other State-authorized examination);

-An academic transcript that indicates the student successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree.
+An academic transcript that indicates the student successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree;

-For a student who was homeschooled in a state where state law does not require the student to obtain a secondary school completion credential for homeschooling (other than a high school diploma or its recognized equivalent), a transcript, or the equivalent, signed by the student's parent or guardian, that lists the secondary school courses the student completed and includes a statement that the student successfully completed a secondary school education in a homeschool setting.
+For a student who was homeschooled in a State where State law does not require the student to obtain a secondary school completion credential for homeschooling (other than a high school diploma or its recognized equivalent), a transcript, or the equivalent, signed by the student's parent or guardian, that lists the secondary school courses the student completed and includes a statement that the student successfully completed a secondary school education in a homeschool setting.

+Submit this documentation to IDOC.
 A student who is unable to obtain the documentation listed above must contact the financial aid office.